alaserm/VisualTAF/README.md

 1. Start ExcelTAF.exe
 5. Right click on "Regression" node in left panel and choose "Run selected test set" option
 6. Select number of parallel threads for execution
-7. Test Execution will start in Browsers
+7. Test Execution will start in Browser
 8. After test run completes you will see comprehensive test execution report

 # Developing test cases
-- Doubleclick on "Demo.xlsx" node to open this file in Excel and assemble instructions *you can create new Excel file to group test cases and then drag & drop this file into Test Set node*
+- Doubleclick on "Demo.xlsx" node to open this file in Excel and assemble instructions

+   you can create new Excel file to group test cases and then drag & drop this file into Test Set node
-- Expand "Keywords" node and doubleclick on any "**.js**" file to see how instructions are implemented in JS *you can create new JS file to group keywords and then drag & drop this file into Keywords node*
+- Expand "Keywords" node and doubleclick on any "**.js**" file to see how instructions are implemented in JS

+    you can create new JS file to group keywords and then drag & drop this file into Keywords node
 - Expand "Page Object" node and doubleclick on any "**.js**" file to see how page object binding works
 - have question? contact **alaserm@yahoo.com**